Spartans beat No. 1 ranked 2A team at home

-Spartan cagers romped the 2A league-leading Sanford Mustangs during Salida High School’s home game Friday, winning 65-33.
+Spartan cagers romped to an easy 65-33 win against the 2A league-leading Sanford Mustangs during Salida High School’s home game Friday.

-Salida came in strong, as senior Triten Jackson drew first blood, shooting a layup.
+Salida came on strong, as senior Tristan Jackson drew first blood, shooting a layup.

 The Mustangs followed suit but could not quite catch the Spartans, who kept scoring inside the arc for most of the first quarter, steadily leaving the other team in the dust.

-Later in the quarter senior Aiden Hadley made a 3-pointer, and with a couple more layups, the Spartans went into the second quarter 17-3.
+Later in the quarter senior Aiden Hadley made a 3-pointer, and with a couple more layups the Spartans went into the second quarter up 17-3.

-Junior Daniel Edgington started the second quarter off with a three-point shot, followed by another made by Jackson a few minutes later.
+Junior Daniel Edgington started the second quarter with a 3-point shot, followed by another by Jackson a few minutes later.

 Senior Chase Diesslin also made a 3-pointer, followed by a dunk, which put the teams at 28-5.